MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-modify-the-layout-of-an-electronic-business-card.md

 - csharp
 ---

-# How to: Modify the Layout of an Electronic Business Card
+# Modify the Layout of an Electronic Business Card

 This example shows how to modify the layout of an Electronic Business Card by using the [BusinessCardLayoutXml](https://msdn.microsoft.com/en-us/library/bb624276\(v=office.15\)) property of the [ContactItem](https://msdn.microsoft.com/en-us/library/bb644956\(v=office.15\)) interface.